 For budget management, you can choose whether you want to automatically adjust the budget distribution among line items based on their performance or manually allocate the budget for each line item.

-Step 6: Enter the maximum amount you want to spend for all line items in the order for a specified time period.
-The time period here is called flight duration.
-Use the calendar pop up to select flight dates and time.
+Step 6: Enter the maximum amount you want to spend for all line items in the order for a specified period.
+The period here is called flight duration.
+Use the calendar pop-up to select flight dates and times.
 This will limit the range the order’s line items can run in.
-The end date can be adjusted or extended after the order is live, but the start date can’t be adjusted once the order is spending.
+The end date can be adjusted or extended after the order is live, but the start date can’t be adjusted once the order is executed.

 Step 7: Next, you’ll be asked to associate ASINs to your order to enable product-related conversion metrics like Detail page views and Add to Lists.